bengm/wordler/README.md

 ## Feature Roadmap

+* Capture 'include' as aligned to the 5 slots vs. as a general bucket.
 * Word Scoring - score all possible match words as to how similar they are to other remaining match words.
+This is done somewhat, but maybe could use more sophistication.
 * Play as Bot - actually play the game driven from the app.